Ministry of Defence Guard Service: Foundation training

-Currently MGS officers are expected to attend a ten day long foundation course which includes industry leading training and equips officers with skills regarding service delivery and conflict management, emergency first aid (including trauma first aid) amongst other security and defence related training.
-This is then followed by a 6 month probation period where the officer will be assessed by their Operations Manager.
+Currently, MGS officers are expected to attend a ten-day foundation course which includes industry-leading training and equips officers with skills regarding service delivery and conflict management, emergency first aid (including trauma first aid), amongst other security and defence related training.
+This is then followed by a six-month probation period, where the officer will be assessed by their Operations Manager.

 Capabilities

 Operation Riverbank

-Operation in place to train and utilise MGS Officers within UK Borderforce in times of need.
+An operation in place to train and utilise MGS officers within UK Border Force in times of need.